music-encoding/guidelines/_guidelines-v3/02-header/05-headerMinimalRecommendedHeader.md

 look like
 the following example:

-{% include plainExample.html example="examples/header/header-sample077.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample077.xml" valid="true" %}
 The only mandatory component of the MEI Header is the {% include link elem="fileDesc" %} element.
 Within this element, {% include link elem="titleStmt" %} and {% include link elem="pubStmt" %} are
 required constituents.
 Within the title statement, a title is required.
 Within the